 But I did live through the 30 days.
 No one cared that I skipped the cookies or Coke Zero, and I was proud I finished it.

 I think so!
 I know it sounds stupid excuse, but it’s hard to find a full 30 days without a birthday, holiday or vacation to throw it into though.
 It’s not that I couldn’t adjust for those events, but why would I when I know what foods irritate my system?

 I have made it to a point where I know what works for me (moderately low-carb, high protein with a few complex carbs mixed in).
 Since it’s not a diet program, I don’t see a reason to return to it immediately.
 Now if I start noticing a food sensitivity symptom, I will be right back on it though.
 I know it works!

 The Whole 30 Reintroduction Phase

 For me, day 31 was the hardest for me.
 I didn’t physically crave that large pizza that mom, Jake and I dug into – but I mentally felt like I deserved it.
-I had done so well for 30 days, why not “treat myself?”
+After doing so well for 30 days, why not “treat me?”